-Improve the quality of life of all citizens and free the potential of each person; and

-Build a united and democratic South Africa able to take its rightful place as a Sovereign state in the family of nations.
+Improve the quality of life of all citizens and free the potential of each person; and Build a united and democratic South Africa able to take its rightful place as a Sovereign state in the family of nations.

-Know your Bill of rights & Bill of Responsibilities.
+Claim your rights as a South Know your Bill African and be responsible to of rights & Bill of protect the rights of others.
+Responsibilities.

-May God protect our people.
+> May God protect our people.
 Nkosi Sikelel' iAfrika.
-Morena boloka setjhaba sa heso.
+Morena boloka setihaba sa heso.
 God seën Suid-Afrika.
 God bless South Africa.
 Mudzimu fhatutshedza Afurika.
-Hosi katekisa Afrika.
+Hosi katekisa Afrika

-Rainbow WORKBOOKS

-LIFE SKILLS IN ENGLISH

-GRADE 1 - BOOK 2

-TERMS 3 & 4

-ISBN 978-1-4315-0241-7

-THIS BOOK MAY

-NOT BE SOLD.